umontreal-simul/latticetester/README.md

 as lattice rules for quasi-Monte Carlo integration, and when studying certain types of linear congruential generators whose vectors of successive output values have a lattice structure.
-The purpose of Lattice Tester is to compute various **figures of merit** that serve a global measures of quality for integral lattices.
+The purpose of Lattice Tester is to compute various **figures of merit** that serve as global measures of quality for integral lattices.
 These figures of merit can be defined in terms of measures of non-uniformity of the points that are computed for several projections of the lattice over lower-dimensional subspaces, and combined in some way (e.g., as a weighted sum or maximum).